Addiction Treatment Center - Get In Touch With Us Today!

 Plano Sober Living FAQ's

-The cost at our OG Plano home is $1,500 per month.
+The cost at our OG Plano home is $1,700 per month.
+It is a signature property.
 This includes all amenities.

 Of course!
 We are pet-friendly.
 Click here to read more about our pet friendly sober living program.